-We have therefore shown that the only solution to the vector equation in (3.34) is the trivial solution, and hence the set $\{Av_1, Av_2, \ldots, Av\ell\}$ is linearly independent.
-This proves (3.33) and the proof of the Dimension Theorem for Matrices is now complete.

-Linear Transformations

-The main goal of this chapter and the next is solve the problem stated in Chapter 1, which has served as the motivation for theory of vector spaces and matrix algebra that we have developed so far.
-The problem is simple to state:
+We have therefore shown that the only solution to the vector equation in (3.38) is the trivial solution, and hence the set $\{Av_1, Av_2, \ldots, Av\ell\}$ is linearly independent.
+This proves (3.37) and the proof of the Dimension Theorem for Matrices is now complete.
+Chapter 4 Linear Transformations The main goal of this chapter and the next is solve the problem stated in Chapter 1, which has served as the motivation for theory of vector spaces and matrix algebra that we have developed so far.
+The problem is simple to state: Problem 4.0.8 (Euler's Theorem on the Axis of Rotation (see [PPR09])).

-Problem 4.0.8.
 Imagine a ball whose center is at a fixed location in three-dimensional space, but is free to rotate about its center around any axis through the center.
 The center of the ball is not allowed to move away from its fixed location.
 Imagine that we perform several rotations about various axes, one after the other.
 We claim that there are two antipodal points on the surface of the ball which are exactly at the same locations they were at the beginning of the process.
 Furthermore, the combination of all the rotations that we perform has the same affect on the ball as that of a single rotation performed about the axis going through the fixed antipodal points.